Skip to main content

 cell new_dict() asm "NEWDICT";

-Creates an empty dictionary, which is actually a null value.
-Special case of null().
+Creates an empty dictionary, which is represented as a null value—a special case of null().

 dict_empty?